It's easy to apply and enroll at Herkimer College.

 In the case, where the transfer of credit(s) is denied and the student wishes to appeal, the college Provost’s Office will review the credits and provide a decision.
 The student has the ability to make a second appeal with SUNY System Administration Provost’s Office.
 Their decision would be the final decision and no further appeals would be permissible.
 More information is available here.

-In order to be accepted into a degree or certificate program at Herkimer College, you need to meet the following admissions requirements:
+In order to be accepted into a degree or certificate program at Herkimer College, you need to meet one of the following admissions requirements:

-- Possess a high school diploma from a public or New York State Education Registered non-public high school
+- Possess a local or any Regents high school diploma from a public or New York State Education Registered non-public high school

 - Possess a GED (General Equivalency Diploma) or TASC (Test Assessing Secondary Completion)